 Early-career researchers from China, Australia, Canada, Germany, Japan, and the U.S. are celebrated in this special virtual issue.

 The 2018 JACS Young Investigators Virtual Issue was released in Summer 2018 and, due to their immense popularity, was followed by the 2019 Issue.

 JACS hits the headlines publishing groundbreaking research into a heroin vaccine

-It was picked up in more than 80 news stories in 62 outlets worldwide.
+It was picked up in more than 90 news stories in over 65 outlets worldwide.
 It is easy to see how this article captured the attention of the media, with research detailing efforts to expand the limited pharmacotherapy options for opioid-use disorders with the development of an effective heroin vaccine.